Document status: ⚠️ DRAFT

 Project Support Indicators

-MAINTAINED no YES YES no no OK Maintainer
+MAINTAINED no YES YES OK Maintainer

-CASUAL no YES YES YES no LOW Maintainer
+FOR_COMMECRIAL_USE no YES YES OK Maintainer

-DONE no YES no no no LOW Maintainer
+CASUAL no YES YES LOW Maintainer

-LEASTEFFORT no YES YES no no MINIMUM Maintainer
+DONE no YES no LOW Maintainer

-DEPRECATED no YES no no no SECURITY Maintainer
+DEPRECATED no YES no NONE Maintainer

-SECURITYONLY no YES YES YES no SECURITY Maintainer
+SECURITYONLY no YES YES SECURITY Maintainer

-SUPERSEEDED no YES YES no no NONE Maintainer
+SUPERSEEDED no YES YES NONE Maintainer

-UNMAINTAINED no YES YES YES no NONE Maintainer
+UNMAINTAINED no YES YES NONE Maintainer

 1. CASUAL – This project is only maintained on a casual basis (Ref: CASUAL-2016)